anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

   the PKCS#10 request destroys the initial proof of possession of the corresponding private key, the CA would need to accept RA-verified requests.
+\*/

 A successful interaction with the domain CA will result in the pledge LDevID EE certificate, which is then forwarded by the registrar to the registrar-agent using the content type "application/pkcs7-mime".

-The registrar-agent has now finished the exchanges with the domain registrar.
-Now the registrar-agent can supply the voucher-response (from MASA via Registrar) and the enrollment-response (LDevID EE certificate) to the pledge.
+The registrar-agent has now finished the exchanges with the domain registrar and can supply the voucher-response (from MASA via Registrar) and the enrollment-response (LDevID EE certificate) to the pledge.
 It can close the TLS connection to the domain registrar and provide the objects to the pledge(s).
 The content